harness/developer-hub/docs/platform/13_Templates/create-a-secret-manager-template.md

 - This script makes a cURL call to the API URL of the third-party Secrets Manager and stores the output in the file secret.json.
 - It includes some parameters such as engine name and path.
 - It uses an existing, already configured Secrets Manager for API access.
-- After getting the file, as shown in the example, it gets the secret by using a third-party tool to retrieve the key from the data object.
+- After fetching the file, as shown in the example, it gets the secret by using a third-party tool to retrieve the key from the data object.
 The key is also a parameter that can be assigned later.
 - In the script, make sure to include a variable to store the fetched secret, and make sure to name the variable `secret`.

 ### Configure Input Variables for the shell script